How/where/when/why was ISBNPA started (2000-5)? Divergent perspectives from the progenitors

 Theresa A. Nicklas, DrPH, was Professor of Pediatrics with the Baylor College of Medicine (Houston) and affiliated with the USDA Children’s Nutrition Research Center, and is currently Distinguished Emeritus Professor (from Baylor College of Medicine).
 Her research emphasized nutritional epidemiological aspects of energy expenditure, dietary and nutrient intakes of children and parents, and interventions for child dietary behavior change.

 Wayne Miller, PhD, was Associate Professor of Exercise Science at George Washington University (Washington, DC), then established the Center for Rural and Community Health at the West Virginia School of Osteopathic Medicine (Lewisburg, WV).
-He then became Dean of the College of Science at Morehead State University (Morehead, KY), and is currently Provost with Pacific Northwest University of Health Sciences (Yakima, WA).
+He then became Dean of the College of Science at Morehead State University (Morehead, KY), and is currently Provost and Acting President at Pacific Northwest University of Health Sciences (Yakima, WA).
 His research emphasized behavioral aspects of physical activity and obesity.

 Deborah Jane Bowen, PhD, was Professor of Behavioral Science at the University of Washington School of Medicine and the Fred Hutchinson Cancer Center (Seattle) when the Society was started.
 She moved to Texas Tech University (Lubbock, TX) and then Professor of Behavioral Science at Boston University, and returned to the University of Washington in 2014.
 Much of her research focused on identifying and reducing health disparities in diverse populations, including disparities based on race, ethnicity, tribal status, gender, socioeconomic status, and sexual orientation.
 She became third President of ISBNPA and later President of the Society of Behavioral Medicine.
 Deborah passed away in 2022, a tremendous loss for the field.